 Dust off your Christmas jumpers, your woolly hats and your chunky scarves; winter is coming and it’s time to get into the Christmas spirit in Northumberland.
 Fairy-lit Christmas Markets, Boxing Day events brilliant enough to combat the post-Christmas blues and celebrations that let you welcome in the New Year in style take place across the county throughout November and December.

 Unleash your inner Torvill and Dean at one of the ice-skating rinks around the county.
-Follow illuminated band ‘Spark’ on a procession of light and music that captures the magical spirit of Christmas.
+Follow illuminated band ‘Spark’ on a magical Grand Lantern Parade of live music and mesmerising lights through the cobbled market town of Alnwick.
 For something a little more traditional, head to one of our stately homes and halls to meet Father Christmas.